holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Provision-VirtualBoxVM-with-Vagrant.md

 - Operating system: `config.vm.box`
 - System resources: `vb.memory`, `vb.cpus`

-The syntax of Vagrantfiles is [Ruby](https://www.ruby-lang.org/en/), but knowledge of the Ruby programming language is not necessary to make modifications to the Vagrantfile.
-See [here](https://developer.hashicorp.com/vagrant/docs/vagrantfile) for more information about Vagrantfile syntax.
+The syntax of Vagrantfile is [Ruby](https://www.ruby-lang.org/en/), but knowledge of the `Ruby programming language` is not necessary to make modifications to the `Vagrantfile`.
+See [here](https://developer.hashicorp.com/vagrant/docs/vagrantfile) for more information about `Vagrantfile syntax`.

 ## Start provisioning